TheOtherRolesAU/TheOtherRoles/README.md

 The Engineer (if alive) can fix a certain amount of sabotages per game from anywhere on the map.\
 The Engineer can use vents.\
 If the Engineer is inside a vent, depending on the options the members of the team Jackal/Impostors will see a blue outline around all vents on the map (in order to warn them).\
-Because of the vents the Engineer might not be able to start some tasks using the "Use" button, you can double-click on the tasks instead.

 **NOTE:**
 - The kill button of Impostors activates if they stand next to a vent where the Engineer is.
 They can also kill them there.
 No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.